KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Hello, everyone.
 I'm Kazu.
-Now, I'm so happy and excited to be able to talk for many Swift and iOS developers.
+Now, I'm so excited to be able to talk for many Swift and iOS developers.

-Today's my topic is associated with "TEST" since I'm a test engineer at Cookpad.
+Today, I talk associated with "TEST" since I'm a test engineer.
-"Tasting" used in my title means taste food stuff because my company is regarding with food.
+"Tasting" used in my title means taste stuff because my company is regarding with food.

 # About me

-First, I introduce myself.
+At first, I introduce myself.
 I'm Kazuaki Matsuo and working at Cookpad as a test engineer.
-I've tried test automation for Android and iOS and improved development processes and other many roles to improve several qualities.
+I've tried test automation for mobile and improved development processes and other many roles to improve several qualities for our services.
-So, "Software Engineer in Quality" might be more suitable name than test engineer to explain me in my company, I think.
+So, "Software Engineer in Quality" might be more suitable name to explain me in my company, I think.

 I use some languages in my work such as swift, ruby, java for android and elixir.
-Recently, I've maintained ruby binding client library for Appium.
+Recently, I've maintained Appium ruby binding client library.

 # 😋
 go ahead

 # A bunch of topics in "TEST"
-Even we use the word "TEST", it has various topics.
+Even we use the word "TEST", it has various meanings.
 For example, the word has categories such as usability test and performance test and has test level such as unit test and integration test.
-Today, I pick up a test pyramid which has three layers, unit test, integration test and UI test for automated test.
+Today, I pick up test automation and a test pyramid which has three layers, unit test, integration test and UI test for automated test.
 In addition the pyramid has manual test outside of the pyramid.

 # test pyramid

 ![](images/based_on_test_pyramid.png)

 The pyramid is one of a famous diagram for test automation.
-This show ideal relationship and amount for unit tests, integration tests and UI tests in development.
+This shows ideal relationship and amount for unit tests, integration tests and UI tests in development.
-Unit tests deal with testing logic in code level and UI tests focus on simulate user behaviours against test target app.
+Unit tests deal with testing logic in code level and UI tests focus on simulate user behaviours against the test target app.
 Unit tests are small and fast but UI tests aren't.

 # How UI Tests support our development
+Today, I focus on UI tests and how the tests support our development.
+I don't talk about unit level tests today.
-Today, you can taste UI tests and our story.
+So, you can taste UI tests and our story.
 I'm happy if anyone gets the motivation to try UI tests after my talk.
-Meanwhile, I don't talk about unit level tests such as mock, protocol oriented..

 # We should know about the test target if we try to tests stuff
 (いまいち...)

-We should learn test target if we try to understand and taste some tests not only about tools but also strategies.
+We should learn test target if we try to understand and taste some tests not only about tools but also strategies and so on.
 So, I'll explain about Cookpad and its iOS app at first to help you understand the following topics.

 # What is Cookpad?